 Wild Mustard grows in most of the U.S. You will see it in the spring to early summer.

-Mustard plants are most easily identified by their small and plentiful yellow flowers, growing in clusters atop a long stem.
+Wild mustard plants are most easily identified by their small and plentiful yellow flowers, growing in clusters atop a long stem.
 If you look carefully at this picture, you’ll see that each of the flowers has four small yellow petals, and they’re in a cluster

 If you have any doubts as to the identity of the plants I recommend you review the video at the following link

 A good rule in foraging for wild plants is to always find a local expert to learn from, there are lots of poisonous plants out there.
 The book Idiot’s Guide to Foraging is a good starter book for learning this very important survival skill.
 After all, it would be a shame to starve to death if you were surrounded by edible plants but didn’t realize it.
+This article will help with that too.